damianveltkamp/damianveltkamp/README.md

 I spend my spare time enjoying the company of my friends and walking dogs.
 Also been a avid gym member since my 15th birthday.

+Started working as a front-end developer during my first internship in 2015 and never turned back.

 ## I am mostly working with:

 - Typescript